 Spartanburg, South Carolina.
 Ninety miles northeast of the state’s capital of Columbia.
 Two hundred miles from Charleston.
 Nickname: “Sparkle City.”

 I’ve spent quite a bit of time in Spartanburg, SC over the last few years because the company I work for has an office there.
 On one visit someone in our office mentioned one of the city’s nicknames: “Sparkle City.”
 With a nickname like that, I was naturally inclined to inquire about the origin.
-My guess was a precious metal mine or perhaps a natural spring well; something obvious, at least.
-Yet despite my persistent questioning of locals, no one seemed to know the nickname’s origin.
+My guess was a precious metal mine, or perhaps a natural spring.
+Something obvious.
+Despite my routine questioning of locals, no one seemed to know the nickname’s origin.
 I thought this was odd because it’s a rather bold nickname for a city, as nicknames for cities go.